Our Services

 Because naltrexone affects liver enzymes, your doctor will usually order blood tests before starting treatment.

-If you're experiencing persistent urges to drink and want to better understand what's happening, Ubie's free AI-powered alcohol cravings symptom checker can help you identify patterns and prepare informed questions for your doctor visit.
+If you're experiencing persistent urges and want to better understand what might be driving them, try Ubie's free AI symptom checker to identify patterns in your symptoms and prepare informed questions before your doctor visit.

 Most people tolerate naltrexone well.
 Possible side effects include: